 All students are required to participate in the Smart Core curriculum unless their parents or guardians, or the students if they are 18 years of age or older, sign a Smart Core Waiver Form to not participate.
 While Smart Core is the default option, both a Smart Core Informed Consent Form and a Smart Core Waiver Form will be sent home with students prior to their enrolling in seventh grade, or when a 7-12 grade student enrolls in the district for the first time and there is not a signed form in the student's permanent record.
-Parents must sign one of the forms and return it to the school so it can be placed in the students' permanent record.
-This policy is to be included in student handbooks for grades 6-12 and both students and parents must sign an acknowledgement they have received the policy.
+Parents must sign one of the forms and return it to the school so it can be placed in the students and parents must sign an acknowledgement they have received the policy.
 Those students not participating in the Smart Core curriculum will be required to fulfill the Core curriculum or the requirements of their IEP (when applicable) to be eligible for graduation.
 Counseling by trained personnel shall be available to students and their parents or legal guardians prior to the time they are required to sign the consent forms.